Introduction to Sign (BSL)

 - There are 151,000 BSL users in the UK. *sourced from www.Actiononhearingloss.org.uk

-BSL is the 4th most commonly used native language in the UK and now recognised as a Modern Foreign Language (MFL).
-SSE is using BSL signs but in the word order of spoken English – it is used often in schools to support English Language learning.
+BSL is the 4th most commonly used native language in the UK and is now recognised as a Modern Foreign Language (MFL).
+SSE is using BSL signs but in the word order of spoken English – it is used often in schools to support English language learning.

-With the government consulting on bringing Sign Language into the curriculum soon what a way to help your child get ahead of the curve especially as British Sign Language is now classed as a modern foreign language.
+With the government consulting on bringing Sign Language into the curriculum soon what a way to help your child get ahead of the curve.

-The Introduction to Sign course is set up at 3 courses each at 4 weeks and 1 hour each session, below is a brief outline of each course.
+The Introduction to Sign course is set up at 3 courses each 3 weeks long and 1.5 hours in each session, below is a brief outline of each course.

 - Introduction to sign -D/deaf culture, Finger Spelling, Numbers& Dates, Family and Key vocabulary to give a simple grounding in using sign language.
 (Free pocket dictionary)